markmoxon/elite-source-code-6502-second-processor/README.md

 make.bat encrypt
 ```

-will produce a file called `elite-6502sp-sng45.ssd` in the `5-compiled-game-discs` folder that contains the SNG45 release, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.
+will produce a file called `elite-6502sp-sng45.ssd` in the `5-compiled-game-discs` folder that contains the SNG45 variant, which you can then load into an emulator, or into a real BBC Micro using a device like a Gotek.

 ### Mac and Linux